Lasrixx/test-app/readme.md

 * git push origin main // to push merge
 * git branch -d branchname // to delete unneeded branch
 * git branch -D branchname // force delete branch even if there are unmerged changes

+# Other features
+## Issues
+* For raising tickets
+## Projects
+* For managing the project, with kanban boards or to-do lists...
+## Actions
+* For automating parts of the project
+* For example, checking if unit tests exist / pass, checking if the product can deploy